Please contact me for a free 15 minute call about how my work can support you during these challenging times.

-Therapeutic Touch assists the person toward a state of free and balanced energy flow and so promotes their innate ability to heal.
+Therapeutic Touch assists you toward a state of free and balanced energy flow and so promotes your innate ability to heal.
 It can be used effectively alone or combined with other therapeutic approaches.
 Therapeutic Touch complements orthodox medical and health care practice.

 Therapeutic Touch is based on the fundamental assumption that there is a universal life energy that sustains all living organisms.
 Interruptions to the flow and balance of this energy result in impaired wellbeing and eventually illness.
 Therapeutic Touch seeks to restore and rebalance the rhythmical patterns and transfer energy to the individual, creating an environment within which the body’s healing process is naturally accelerated (Krieger, 1993).